 4. To verify the automatic cloud-based functionality which is also called as auto-provisioned functions.

 5. To check the interconnection between cloud infrastructure and application deployed.

 a) Cloud Computing Economics states that an organization gets 45-65% savings in the traditional testing vs the cloud testing model.

 b) Eliminate up-front investment in hardware management, procurement, software licensing, support costs, maintenance and achieve fast ROI on application investments.

 c) Achieve faster time-to-market through project set-up & execution and rapid procurement.

-d) Ensure data integrity and ‘anywhere, anytime’ accessibility through enterprise-class secure, available and redundant infrastructure with 24×7 operation.
+d) Ensure data integrity and ‘anywhere, anytime’ accessibility through enterprise-class secure, available and redundant infrastructure with the 24×7 operation.

 e) Reduced operational costs and investments.

 Cloud testing is under persistent evolution and is continuously bringing in new challenges and opportunities.
-Moving testing to cloud is more cost effective for any organization as long as it does not contain sensitive data and there is negligible impact on the organization’s business activities.
+Moving testing to the cloud is more cost-effective for any organization as long as it does not contain sensitive data and there is a negligible impact on the organization’s business activities.
 Some may have the belief that small business units will join public clouds while large enterprises will control private clouds for their cloud-based testing services.
 Whether the company is large or small, the road to cloud-based testing is covered with its own set of challenges.

 1. Cloud By 2017, end-user spending on cloud services could be more than $200 billion.